-- Stick to your instructor's schedule as much as you can. - Find out how to ask questions.
+- Stick to the instructor's schedule as much as you can. - Find out how to ask questions.

 Is there a chat feature?
-Is there a discussion forum? - Close distracting tabs and apps.
-(See #2 above.) - Continue to take notes as you would if you were there in person. - Watch recordings at normal speed.
+Threaded discussion? - Close distracting tabs and apps.
+(See #2 above.) - Take notes as if you were there in person. - Watch recordings at normal speed.
 Research shows that playback speed of 1.5x can lower your retention and can result in lower scores on assessments.
 Faster playback speeds are worse for complex, multi-step material (which most of your lectures probably are).